 Examples of Successful CPM Strategies

-To better understand how publishers can optimize their CPM rates, let’s look at some real-life examples of successful CPM strategies:
+To better understand how publishers can optimize their cost per thousand impressions, let’s look at some real-life examples of successful CPM strategies:

 Forbes